nivedita-watpade/learning-javascript/08-Behind-the-Scenes/Notes.md

 Javascript runs in one single thread, so the can only do one thing at a time.
 Thread is a set of instructions

-8)Non-blocking event loop - Event loop: takes long running tasks, execute them in the background, and puts them back in the main thread once they are finished
+8)Non-blocking event loop - Event loop: takes long running tasks(asynchronus function/tasks), execute them in the background, and puts them back in the main thread once they are finished

 Ex. console.log("Start");
 setTimeout(() => {